JackeyHua-SJTU/cuda-practice/note.md

 [Official CUDA C++ Programming Guide](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html)

+## Structure
+User perpective:
+- Grid, which is comprised of blocks.
+Its dimention is configured by `<<<grid dim, block dim>>>`.
+- Block, which is comprised of threads.
+Its dimention is configured by `<<<grid dim, block dim>>>`.
+- Thread.
+Lowest level.

+GPU perspective:
+- SM, Streaming Multiprocessor.
+One block will only be assigned to a particular SM.
+But one SM can hold more than one block.
+- Warp.
+Minimum scheduling unit, contains 32 threads in common.
+SIMT style of execution.

 ## Keyword
 `__shared__` can only be inside `__global__` or `__device__` function.
 It is shared within a thread block.